-5.5.7 As outlined in Section 95.1(1) of the GLCA, a licensee selling or closing its premises permanently may, upon approval of AGLC, sell its remaining cannabis product to another licensee.
+5.5.8 As outlined in Section 95.1(1) of the GLCA, a licensee selling or closing its premises permanently may, upon approval of AGLC, sell its remaining cannabis product to another licensee.
 The purchaser of the cannabis product is responsible to ensure the product is legal and of acceptable quality (i.e., not adulterated or contaminated).

-Chain Store Transfers
+Store Transfers

-5.5.8 Transfer of outgoing cannabis products from one licensee chain store to one or more stores within the same chain is permitted once every 120 days.
-(Amended Jun 2021)
+5.5.9 Transfer of outgoing cannabis products from one licensee chain store to one or more stores within the same chain is permitted.
+(Amended Jan 2024)

-Original signed by DATE ISSUED: June 15, 2021 AUTHORITY: Len Rhodes
+Original signed by DATE ISSUED: January 31, 2024 AUTHORITY: Len Rhodes